trizzosk/home-assistant/eink-display/README.md

 # 3D printed case

 Since the ESP32-S3 board is not very often used, it was tricky to find proper 3D model for this board.
 However, I found one [here](https://www.printables.com/model/522518-lilygo-t5-47-s3-e-paper-case).
 Be aware that battery will not fit inside as well as soldered GPIO head.

+# Image convertion (Material Design Icons)

+For converting images (Material Design Icons) I use `imgconvert.py` script available [here](https://github.com/Xinyuan-LilyGO/LilyGo-EPD47/blob/master/scripts/imgconvert.py).
+Just be aware that you have to use jpg file format for conversion.
+The png format with trasnparency is not properly converted.